Altnur/kiw-public-docs/stages/base.md

 Controllable entities, either by a player (with input) or IA

-Characters has 2 states: Controllables or not.
+- Characters has 2 states: Controllables or not.
-It has, also, a basic speed attribute for movement.
+- It has, also, a basic speed attribute for movement.
 More attributes can be added with mods.
-It has an inventory, that is a list of Item objects, that can be used individually.
+- It has an inventory, that is a list of Item objects, that can be used individually.
-Sprite animations can be played from scripts.
+- Sprite animations can be played from scripts.
-Characters can use tiles, or other charactes, present in the world, to trigger functions.
+- Characters can use tiles, or other charactes, present in the world, to trigger functions.

 ## Item

 An item is an entity that is present in the inventory of a character.

 It can be used, either in the inventory, or anywhere else from the scripts.

 ## Tile

-Entity that, unlike a character, are normally fixed (But they can also move, like platforms) Sprite animations can be played from scripts.
+Entity that, unlike a character, are normally fixed (But they can also move, like platforms)

+Sprite animations can be played from scripts.

-The difference between a tile, and a character, is that a character has an [rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html), so it can trigger collision and physics functions.
+The difference between a tile, and a character, is that a character has a [rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html), so it can trigger collision and physics functions.

 ## Generator